 On 27 February 2020 Australian Ocean Energy Group sent a response to the Department of Agriculture, Water and the Environment in regards to the Offshore clean energy infrastructure regulatory framework.
-Read the full response for all details.
+Read AOEG’s response for full details.

 As noted in the Annex IV 2016 State of the Science Report: Environmental Effects of Marine Renewable Energy Development Around the World, “The consenting process is still regarded as a barrier for the sector to scale up and become cost-competitive with other forms of electricity generation.
 Uncertainties about the application of environmental legislation can prolong consenting processes, adding costs, delays, and significant uncertainty.”